 Admission Requirements & Details

-The admission details below may give you an idea of the students TU accepts.
+The admission details below may give you an idea of the students Towson University accepts.
 The details may include application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted